National survey

 Abbildung: TLM (Bild Swisstopo)

-The Civil Engineering and Geoinformation Office and the Federal Office of Topography swisstopo have concluded an agreement that obliges swisstopo to create and maintain the TLM on Liechtenstein territory in accordance with the same quality guidelines as in Switzerland.
-The Civil Engineering and Geoinformation Office provides swisstopo with the cadastral survey data for the creation of the TLM.
-In return, the National Administration receives a license for the full use of the TLM.
-In addition, the Civil Engineering and Geoinformation Office receives the distribution rights for the SWISSIMAGE orthophoto and the SwissALTI3D elevation model within Liechtenstein and for customers from Liechtenstein under this agreement.
+The Office of Civil Engineering and Geoinformation and the Federal Office of Topography swisstopo have concluded an agreement that obliges swisstopo to create and maintain the TLM on Liechtenstein territory in accordance with the same quality guidelines as in Switzerland.
+The Office for Civil Engineering and Geoinformation provides swisstopo with the official cadastral survey data for the creation of the TLM.
+In return, the national administration receives a license for the full use of the TLM.
+In addition, the Civil Engineering and Geoinformation Office receives the distribution rights for the SWISSIMAGE orthophoto and the SwissALTI3D elevation model within Liechtenstein and for customers from Liechtenstein as part of this agreement.